jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 86 Term of disqualification if person already disqualified
 (1) If—the court must order the person to be disqualified from holding or obtaining a driver licence for a period of 6 months, unless the court for special reasons relating to the offence thinks fit to order otherwise or the court makes an order under section 94.
-  (a) A person is convicted of an offence that renders the person liable to be disqualified from holding or obtaining a driver licence; and
+  (a) a person is convicted of an offence that renders the person liable to be disqualified from holding or obtaining a driver licence; and
-  (b) At the time of the commission of the offence, the person was already disqualified or was the holder of a limited licence issued under section 105 (or the corresponding provisions of a former enactment),—
+  (b) at the time of the commission of the offence, the person was already disqualified or was the holder of a limited licence issued under section 105 (or the corresponding provisions of a former enactment),—
 (2) Nothing in subsection (1) restricts the power of the court to impose any other penalty specified for the offence, and the imposition of a penalty under that subsection does not limit or affect any duty or power of the court to order a longer period of disqualification.

 ### 87 Particulars of court orders relating to disqualification to be sent to Agency and offender